kamchatka-volcano/cmdlime/README.md

 Record settings: file:res.txt db: detailed:1
 ```

-Note that all required config fields like `zipCode` positional argument and `surname` parameter must still be specified.
-Some subcommands don't need that, imagine that `person-finder` has a search history mode that doesn't require those parameters, and needs to be launched like this: `./person-finder history` without raising a parsing error.
+Note that all required config fields, such as the `zipCode` positional argument and the `surname` parameter, must still be specified.
+However, some subcommands don't need those parameters.
+For example, imagine that the `person-finder` program has a search history mode that doesn't require them and can be launched like this: `./person-finder history` without raising a parsing error.

-It can be easily achieved by registering `history` as a command instead of the subcommand.
-The main difference is that while command is also stored in the main config's field, logically it's an alternative configuration, not a part of the original one.
-When command is present in the command line, other config fields aren't read at all and left in an unspecified state.
+This can be easily achieved by registering history as a command instead of a subcommand.
+The main difference is that, while a command is also stored in the main config's field, logically it's an alternative configuration, not a part of the original one.
+When a command is present in the command line, other config fields aren't read at all and are left in an unspecified state.

 Let's see how it works: